 The guitar sounds great right out of the box.
-The action and intonation are beginner-friendly, as is the neck width (43mm at the nut).
+The action and intonation are beginner-friendly (if those are unfamiliar terms, you can find guides on action here and intonation here), as is the neck width (43mm at the nut).
 The C-shaped neck makes strumming an effortless task.
 Beginners, I reckon, will cherish the rolled fretboard edges, which make it easy (or less painful) to learn barre chords.

 The CD-60 has an affable chime and resonance, thanks to the unconventionally thin scalloped bracing that lets the top resonate freely.
 The projection is campfire-friendly, and the tone leans on the brighter side.
 You can buy the all-mahogany version for a warmer and mellower tone.

 Performance-wise, it has decent dynamics and tonality that feel proportionate to the price.
 The note definition and clarity tends to waiver when I fingerpick songs like Blackbird or Scarborough Fair.
 It performs significantly better for the jangly strumming tunes like ‘Wonderwall’ and ‘Love me do’.

 You might pull off an odd performance with the CD-60 at a café, family gathering, or a small venue.
 Beyond that, the CD-60 isn’t built (or marketed) as a concert-quality instrument.
 There is a lack of depth and heft in the low end, which is noticeable when I use a thumbpick.